-Class Description of Claim or Interest Treatment Estimated Aggregate Amount of Allowed Claims Estimated Percentage Recovery of Allowed Claims or Interests Impaired and Entitled to Vote

-Claims of an Allowed General Class 3A

-(excluding the of Claims Unsecured Claim that is party to a settlement, includes the proof of claim

-represented by compromise, stipulation or filed by the

-the Senior Notes (3B) and the TOPrS Claims order, or the Holder of an Allowed Class 3A agrees to Debtor's indirect wholly-owned

-and Junior Note different treatment, the Holder of an Allowed Class subsidiary, FRC, in an unspecified

-Claims(Class 3A General Unsecured amount.

-3C)) Claim shall retain their legal, equitable, and

-contractual rights and on

-the later of the Effective Date of the Plan or within

-fifteen business days from

-the date such Claim becomes an Allowed Claim

-or as soon thereafter as is

-practicable such Holder shall be paid in full in Cash

-with prepetition interest and

-Post Petition Interest (at the

-federal judgment rate of 2.51%) calculated from the

-Petition Date until the

-Distribution.

-The Holder of an Allowed General Unsecured Claim

-pursuant to the Rampino

-Stipulation, the Enron Stipulation, the BNY

-Stipulation or any other

-settlement, compromise, stipulation or order which

-provides for different

-treatment shall be paid in accordance with the

-underlying compromise,

-settlement, stipulation or order giving rising to the

-Allowed Claim, and if no

-payment date is specified on the later of (1) the

-fifteenth Business Day after

-the Effective Date or (2) the fifteenth Business Day after

-the Claim becomes an
+Class Description of Claim or Interest Treatment Estimated Aggregate Amount of Allowed Claims Estimated Percentage Recovery of Allowed Claims or Interests Impaired and Entitled to Vote 2 Priority Non- Tax Claims Except to the extent that a Holder of an Allowed Priority Non-Tax Claim agrees to a less favorable treatment, each Allowed Priority Non-Tax Claim will be paid in full satisfaction of the Priority Non-Tax Claim on the later of (1) the Effective Date or (2) the fifteenth Business Day after such date that the Claim becomes an Allowed Priority Non-Tax Claim, or in either case, as soon thereafter as is practicable The Debtor has estimated the range from \$0 to \$68,253 100% No 3A General Unsecured Claims (excluding the of Claims represented by the Senior Notes (3B) and the TOPrS Claims and Junior Note Claims(Class 3C)) Except as provided below with respect to the Holder of an Allowed General Unsecured Claim that is party to a settlement, compromise, stipulation or order, or the Holder of an Allowed Class 3A agrees to different treatment, the Holder of an Allowed Class 3A General Unsecured Claim shall retain their legal, equitable, and contractual rights and on the later of the Effective Date of the Plan or within fifteen business days from the date such Claim becomes an Allowed Claim or as soon thereafter as is practicable such Holder shall be paid in full in Cash with prepetition interest (at the federal judgment rate of 2.51%) calculated from the Petition Date until the Distribution.
+Approximately \$56.5 million Class 3A includes the proof of claim filed by the Debtor's indirect wholly-owned subsidiary, FRC, in an unspecified amount.
+100% No